-On the other hand, large ground-up development deals can be extremely complicated – and, therefore, are best left to experienced sponsors who can manage the day-to-day.
+On the other hand, large ground-up development deals can be extremely complicated.
+Therefore, these are best left to experienced sponsors who can manage the day-to-day.
 These investments can be attractive to passive investors, though, who leave the complexities to the sponsor to figure out.

 Various Ways to Profit

 There are many ways to profit from a rental property.
 As noted above, many investors will buy rental profit for some combination of cash flow and appreciation.
 Depending on the nature of the investment, profits may skew more towards cash flow than appreciation or vice versa.
-The degree of cash flow and appreciation is often well within the investors’ control, depending on their strategic property improvements and overarching business plan strategy.
+The degree of cash flow and appreciation is often well within the investors’ control.
+This of course depending on their strategic property improvements and overarching business plan strategy.

-There are also many tax benefits to owning rental property, such as depreciation, a tax write-off that investors can take even when a property is technically appreciating in value.
+There are also many tax benefits to owning rental property.
+For example depreciation, a tax write-off that investors can take even when a property is technically appreciating in value.

 Final Thoughts on Investing in Rental Properties

 Many investors will find that there are only so many ways to “earn” money without being physically present.
 Rental property is one such avenue.
 Owning rental property, as either an active or a passive investor, is a way to generate income without having to be physically present.
 Of course, operators/fund managers will need to play a hands-on role from time to time, but this is not necessarily an everyday responsibility.
 Some investors might only visit their rental property once a year—maybe less if they have a property manager working on their behalf.